muratk5n/thirdwave/en/README.md

 Good..
 Doesnt matter how GN did, recall needs to fail.
 The alternative is mob rule.
 Less direct democracy.

-'California Gov. Newsom and allies spent $36 million in August alone to fight the recall"
+"California Gov. Newsom and allies spent $36 million in August alone to fight the recall"

 ---